MLopezJ/LwM2M-device-simulator/README.md

 The bootstrap of the device is executed by using the Factory Bootstrap mode with the already defined [LwM2M objects](https://github.com/MLopezJ/LwM2M-device-simulator/blob/saga/src/assetTrackerV2.ts)

-A command line interface is provided for communication with the server
+A command line interface is provided for communication with the server and objects.

 ## CLI reference